 MEd., business and industry education, University of Minnesota; BASc., construction management, University of Minnesota; AAS., building inspection technology, North Hennepin Community College

-Scott Holm has over 27 years of experience in the construction industry, including 20 years as a building inspector for the cities of Hugo and Minnetonka.
-He now serves as inspector in the U of M Building Code Division.
-Scott gained practical experience in the industry working as a carpenter and concrete worker.
-He is also an adjunct instructor at North Hennepin and Inver Hills Community Colleges, teaching construction management and building inspection technology online courses.
-He serves on a number of local and national education committees and has a two-year Certificate in Carpentry.
+Scott Holm has many years of experience in the construction industry, including 20 years as a building inspector for the cities of Hugo and Minnetonka.
+He is now an inspector in the U of M Building Code Division.
+Scott gained practical experience working as a carpenter and concrete worker and has a two-year Certificate in Carpentry.
+He is also an adjunct instructor at North Hennepin and Inver Hills Community Colleges for construction management and building inspection technology.
+He was appointed by the Governor to the board of Minnesota AELSLAGID and is a member of the International Code Council Education Committee.

 BSc., physics, University of Delhi; BS, mechanical engineering, University of Minnesota